-is a CM Mouse button name such at that used in the BDF BUTTON statements (e.g. LEFT, RIGHT, LEFT+RIGHT, DBLLEFT, etc).
+is a CM Mouse button name such at that used in the BDF BUTTON statements (for example, LEFT, RIGHT, LEFT+RIGHT, DBLLEFT, ..).

 Using this utility a desktop program object could be created which would cause some specific CM Mouse functions to be run.